 Let’s say John Greene decides to create a new team for members of the office softball league—the team called “Project Pitch” mentioned above.

 Shortly after the new team is created, the ShareGate Apricot bot reaches out to John via chat conversation in Teams:

-The chatbot asks him to define the purpose of his new team and presents him with pre-populated options to choose from.
+The chatbot asks him to define the purpose and sensitivity of his new team and presents him with pre-populated options to choose from.

 - Department: Used for an ongoing project or collaboration between employees who are part of a specific department (i.e. marketing or HR).

 - External project: Used for projects that involve collaboration with people outside the organization (i.e. collaboration with an external vendor).